 Michoacan Mexico Travel Guide

-Wi-Fi is available in most hotels, many restaurants, cafes, and some public parks.
+Wi-Fi is available in the majority of hotels, many restaurants, cafes, and some public parks.

 Correos de México is the national postal service.